jordancrawfordnz/kauri-energy-monitor/README.md

 ### Setting up the environment
 1. [Install NodeJS](https://nodejs.org/en/download/) on your system.
 This comes with `npm`, the Node package manager.
+2. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/) This is required for Compass.
+You may already have this - macOS comes with Ruby.
-2. [Install MongoDB](https://docs.mongodb.com/manual/installation/) on your system.
+3. [Install MongoDB](https://docs.mongodb.com/manual/installation/) on your system.
 On macOS, [installation with Homebrew](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#install-mongodb-community-edition-with-homebrew) is recommended.
-3. Clone this repository to your system.
+4. Clone this repository to your system.
+5. Run `gem install compass`.
-4. Run `npm install -g pm2 nodemon bower grunt`.
+6. Run `npm install -g pm2 nodemon bower grunt`.
 This installs several required npm packages globally on your system.
-5. Run `npm run setup` to setup dependencies for the API.
+7. Run `npm run setup` to setup dependencies for the API.
-6. Run `npm --prefix frontend run setup` to setup dependencies for the frontend.
+8. Run `npm --prefix frontend run setup` to setup dependencies for the frontend.

 <!-- TODO: Any more dependencies especially to do with the frontend? -->